Solar Panels in Skibbereen, Co. Cork

 How much electricity will solar panels generate in Skibbereen?

-Based on Cork county data, a 4kWp system in Skibbereen generates approximately 3,628 kWh per year — covering 86% of average household use (4,200 kWh/year).
+Based on Cork county data, a 4kWp system in Skibbereen generates approximately 3,628 kWh per year, covering 82% of average household use (4,200 kWh/year).
 Cork receives around 1,380 sunshine hours annually.

-Are solar panels worth it in Skibbereen?
+Is my roof suitable for solar panels in Skibbereen?

 Can I add a battery to my solar system?